dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 The `dotnet ef` commands are included in the .NET Core SDK, but to enable the commands you have to install the `Microsoft.EntityFrameworkCore.Design` package.

 * Install the current [.NET Core SDK](https://www.microsoft.com/net/download/core).
-The SDK has to be installed even if you have the latest version of Visual Studio 2017.
+The SDK has to be installed even if you have the latest version of Visual Studio.

 * Install the latest stable `Microsoft.EntityFrameworkCore.Design` package.